 The Debtor estimates that as of the Effective Date of the Plan, Administrative Claims will consist primarily of the Debtor's obligations for (a) payment of legal fees for Debtor's bankruptcy counsel (MCM), its financial consultant (Windsor) and the various other professional persons and entities retained by the Debtor to perform certain discrete functions (collectively, the "Debtor's Professional Fees"); (b) payment of legal fees for the Committee's counsel (BSSN) and its financial consultant (Spinglass) (collectively, the "Committee's Professional Fees"); and (c) payment of legal fees for the Bank's counsel (the "Bank Professional Fees") (collectively, the "Professional Fees").
-Aside from pending applications for compensation for a broker and an investment banker, the
+The Professional Fees are for the most part paid on a monthly basis (90% of fees and 100% of fees), as they are incurred (subject, however to final allowance by the Court).
+The Debtor has budgeted approximately \$150,000 for Professional Fees for August, September, and October of 2012 and anticipates that there will be approximately \$125,000 in unpaid Professional Fees as of the date of Plan confirmation.
+The Debtor's and the

-The Debtor is obligated to pay reasonable Bank Professional Fees as part of its agreement for DIP Financing.
+&lt;sup>17 The Debtor is obligated to pay reasonable Bank Professional Fees as part of its agreement for DIP Financing.